 The first of two hardcovers collecting Larry Marder’s Beanworld was released

-last week by Dark Horse [$19.95; ISBN 978-1-59582-240-6].
-It reprints Tales of the Beanworld #1-9, is titled Wahoolazuma!, and contains 270 pages of pure delight — mostly comics, naturally, but also a new preface from Marder, Scott McCloud’s introduction to the first Beanworld collection in 1989, a glossary, and a key to the highly stratified titular locale.
+last week by Dark Horse at $19.95.
+It reprints Tales of the Beanworld #1-9, is titled Wahoolazuma!, and contains 270 pages of pure delight — mostly comics, naturally, but a new preface from Marder too, Scott McCloud’s introduction to the first Beanworld collection in 1989, a glossary, and a key to the highly stratified titular locale.
+You can sample a few pages of Wahoolazuma! at the Dark Horse website.

 Pg.
 11 of Tales of the Beanworld #1 © 1985 Larry Marder. [enlarge]